 The course will help students prepare the big data for analysis and extract the meaningful data from unstructured big data.
 Help student to develop data visualizations skill and to apply various tools for analysis of structured and unstructured big data.

-CLO1: Illustrate the identification of Big Data problem CLO2: Learn the Behaviour and Visualisation of Data structured and unstructured Big Data analytics
+CLO1: Illustrate the identification of Big Data problem

+CLO2: Learn the Behavior and Visualisation of Data

 CLO3: Differentiate structured data from unstructured data.